23 Fall Festivals, Fairs, Carnivals and Celebrations for NYC Kids September 2013

 Queens County Farm Museum, 73-50 Little Neck Parkway

-$8 for adults, $5 for children.
-Additional fees for rides and other attractions.
+$8 for adults, $5 for children under 13, additional fees for rides and other attractions

 NYC's only historic working farm, the Queens County Farm Museum, hosts this annual fair with blue ribbon competitions in livestock, produce, home crafts, arts and crafts, and more.
 Other old-fashioned fun includes pie-eating and corn-husking contests, pig races, hayrides, a petting zoo, carnival rides and a midway.
 For an additional fee, you can also get lost in the Amazing Maize Maze.